 Pipelines operating at low flow rates (around 2 ft/sec or less) may allow solids to settle in pipe invert.
 Polyethylene has a smooth, non-wetting surface that resists the adherence of sedimentation deposits.
-If the pipeline is occasionally subject to higher flow rates, much of the sedimentation will be flushed from the system during these peak flows.
-If cleaning is required, sedimentation deposits can usually be flushed from the system with high-pressure water.
+If the pipeline is occasionally subject to higher flow rates, much of the sedimentation will be flushed from the system during

 Water-jet cleaning is available from commercial services.
-It usually employs highpressure water sprays from a nozzle that is drawn through the pipe system with a cable.
+It usually employs high-pressure water sprays from a nozzle that is drawn through the pipe system with a cable.